 Polka dancers perform in pairs or couples, either in the face-to-face waltz position or while standing side by side, with the man’s arm around the woman’s waist and her hand on his shoulder.
 One characteristic of dancing the polka is the half-step, or hop, that precedes the first step.
 Some dancers omit the hop entirely, while other simply reduce it to a quick rise and fall of the weighted foot before beginning the first step.

 The basic polka step is done in four counts.
 Begin with standing with your weight on your right foot.
 Give the preliminary hop on the right foot, then step forward on your left foot.
-Close the right foot to the left, taking weight on the right foot, and step again on the left foot.
+Close the right foot to the left, taking weight off the right foot, and step again on the left foot.
 Then hold for a beat, keeping weight on the left foot.
 Repeat this series of steps again, except using the opposite foot—using the left foot for the hop and the right foot as the one that steps forward, for instance.
 At this point, you can move backwards, forwards, left and right.
 Polka dancers move across the floor in all directions while dancing, and not in any strict line or formation.

 In 1840, Raab, a dancing teach of Prague, danced the polka at the Odéon Theatre in Paris where it was a tremendous success.
 Parisian dancing teachers seized on the new dance and refined it for their salons and ballrooms.
 According to Cellarius, a famous French dancing master of the mid-nineteenth century: "What young man is there, although formerly most opposed to dancing, whom the polka has not snatched from his apathy to acquire, willy-nilly, a talent suddenly become indispensable?
 "Polkamania resulted.
 Dance academies were swamped and in desperation recruited ballet girls from the Paris Opéra as dancing partners to help teach the polka.
 This naturally attracted many young men who were interested in things other than dancing, and manners and morals in the dance pavilions deteriorated.
 Dancing developed a bad name and many parents forbade their daughters dancing with any but close friends of the family.